 2. Give More Than You Ask

-One of the funniest things about blogging to me was sharing tips, advice and hacks.
+One of the greatest things about blogging was sharing tips, advice and hacks.
 Before I was a blogger I was a teacher and teaching is innate for me.
 I love teaching and helping and for bloggers, this is crucial to gaining an audience that trusts you.

 One of the first things I “gave” to my audience was a blogging checklist.
 This was an opt-in freebie that helped me gain my first few hundred subscribers.

 Other ways you can give more than you ask are to:

 - Start a Facebook page and do Facebook lives

 - Develop many opt-in freebies like email courses, eBooks, video training and more

 - Go in depth on a topic that many other bloggers don’t share

 - Turn your blog into a contributor blog and let other bloggers share their tips